Union Depot (film): Plot

-Charles "Chic" Miller (Douglas Fairbanks Jr.) is a hobo released from jail for vagrancy, along with fellow drifter "Scrap Iron" Scratch (Guy Kibbee).
+Charles "Chic" Miller is a hobo released from jail for vagrancy, along with fellow drifter "Scrap Iron" Scratch.
 The two men walk to the local railroad station to hop a train out of town.
 Through a series of chance encounters at Union Depot, Chic becomes, in his words, a "gentleman for a day".

 At the depot Chic finds in a public washroom a suitcase left by a drunk passenger.
 In the suitcase are toiletries and a nice double-breasted man's suit with cash in one pocket.
 After changing into the suit, Chic uses the money to buy a much-needed meal at the depot's diner.
-Soon he meets Ruth Collins (Joan Blondell) sitting on a bench in the terminal.
+Soon he meets Ruth Collins sitting on a bench in the terminal.
 She tells him she is an out-of-work chorus girl and is desperate to raise $64 for train fare to Salt Lake City, where a job is waiting for her.
 Initially, he thinks she is a prostitute, although he begins to believe her after she shows him a telegram with her job offer.
-She then confides to him that she is worried about a "madman" following her, a Dr. Bernardi (George Rosener), who resides in the same boarding house she recently left.
+She then confides to him that she is worried about a "madman" following her, a Dr. Bernardi, who resides in the same boarding house she recently left.
 She adds that the strange doctor has "bad eyes" and once paid her to read to him in the evenings.
 Now feeling sorry for Ruth, Chic tells her he will give her the money she needs "with no strings attached".